 In return for the other driver’s information, you should also readily provide him with your own details as well as those of your insurer.
 This will allow ease of negotiations once liability is determined or when settlement is to be negotiated.

-To get professional and expert legal representation, the best move is to hire a personal injury attorney who will oversee the entire exercise on your behalf.
+To get professional and legal representation, the best move is to hire a personal injury attorney who may oversee the entire exercise on your behalf.
 Getting the services of an attorney should in fact be first on your list when you figure in a car crash.